 - Providing evidence-based policy advise and international best practices, as well help the Government to bridge the policy implementation gap.
 We provide policy advice aligned with the programme priorities that are relevant in Botswana as a middle-income country.

-- Using our unique convening power to bring together various stakeholders and provide coordination, including on critical cross-cutting issues such as gender equality, HIV, climate change, and the rights-based approach to development.
+- Using our unique convening power to bring together various stakeholders and provide coordination, including on critical cross-cutting issues such as gender equality, climate change, and the rights-based approach to development.

 - Providing evidence-based policy advice in line with international norms and standards, including support to integrate these norms and standards into national legislative and policy frameworks and monitor their implementation and impact on beneficiaries.